 – Proper length – keep it short; the more you write, the more likely you are to mess it up.

-– Non – disruptive timing – not at 3am or right before work
+– Aim for non – disruptive timing – not at 3am or right before work

-– Your name – just in case they have erased you from their list of contacts.
+– Sign with your name – just in case they have erased you from their list of contacts.

 3. Text It, Then Do Something Else